Compressing Over-the-Counter Markets

-The first assumption states that dealers value their interaction with customers and will reject compression exercises that remove such contracts.
-In the case of a balanced intermediation chain (i.e., where the intermediary has 0 net position), the intermediary(ies) can be removed from the solution and a sole contract would be created between the two end-customers.
-The assumption here is that dealers prefer to stick with the original situation and will set low compression tolerances on their customer contracts.
+The first assumption states that dealers value their role with customers.
+They will reject any compression solution that affects their bilateral positions with customers.
+Therefore, dealers set low compression tolerances on their customer related obligations.

-The second assumption posits that the intra-dealer networks forms a well-connected club where the interactions are so frequent overall that the instance of a specific trade does not signal a strong preference towards a specific dealer counterparty.
-As a result, switching counterparties in the intra-dealer network as a result of compression has negligible costs in comparison with the overall benefits of compression.
-The assumption thus results in high compression tolerances on the contracts between dealers.
+The second assumption posits that the intra-dealer network forms a club in which instances of a specific obligation do not signal a preference towards a given dealer counterparty.
+As a result, switching counterparties in the intra-dealer network has negligible costs in comparison with the overall benefits of compression.
+Therefore, dealers set high compression tolerances in the intra-dealer segment.

-In our framework, these two assumptions lead to a segmentation of the market into the two subsets defined by Definition~\ref{def:dealer-customer-markets}: the intra-dealer market, i.e., $E^D$, and the customer market, i.e., $E^C$.
-For each we have a different set of compression tolerances.
-We have the following formal definition: